naftiko/fleet/README.md

 The core Open Source technology to create and run capabilities.

 ### [Naftiko Extension for VS Code](https://github.com/naftiko/fleet/wiki/Naftiko-Extension-for-VS-Code)
-A Naftiko VS Code extension to help you editing Naftiko files.
+The free Naftiko extension for Visual Studio Code to help with the editing and linting of Naftiko capabilities.

 ### [Naftiko Templates for Backstage](https://github.com/naftiko/fleet/wiki/Naftiko-Templates-for-Backstage)
-Backstage integrated template via Docker : Allows teams to create new projects, services or resources from pre-defined templates — with one click.
-Templates are defined in YAML and can trigger GitHub Actions like creating a repo, pushing boilerplate code, or registering the new component in the catalog automatically.
+The free Naftiko templates for CNCF's Backstage to help with the scaffolding and cataloguing of Naftiko capabilities.